-The Board's role is to oversee the Company's Management and to ensure the long-term value of the Company for its shareholders.
-The Board recognizes that the long-term interests of shareholders is served by taking into account the interests of all stakeholders starting with our employees, customers, suppliers and the communities in which the Company operates.
+The Board of Directors operates to oversee the Management of Guardian Media Limited to ensure the long-term value of the Company for its shareholders.
+The Board of Directors comprises skilled, competent, experienced and committed professionals who provide creative leadership and oversight.
+The Board recognizes that the long-term interests of shareholders is served by taking into account the interests of all stakeholders starting with our employees, customers, suppliers and the communities in which the Company's businesses operate.

 The Board, in addition to its legal requirements, is governed by its Charter which outlines the duties and responsibilities of the individual Directors and of the Board as a whole.
-The Board has two (2) sub-committees: 1) The Audit Committee; and 2) The Editorial Committee.
+In 2024, the Board held six (6) meetings in total.
+The Board has two (2) subcommittees: 1) The Audit and Risk Committee; and 2) The Editorial Committee.